Logo

 What do personality tests measure?

-Personality tests measure personality characteristics, behavioral styles, individual preferences, dark traits, etc. These tests are created considering a particular job role in an organization and assess specific role-related competencies.
+Personality tests measure personality characteristics, behavioral styles, individual preferences, dark traits, etc. These tests are created by considering a particular job role in an organization and assessing specific role-related competencies.

 SalesGoal-oriented, inquisitive, tenacious, assertive, empathetic, humility, conscientiousness, drive, team-player